 - When you apply a template, it will appear where your cursor is currently placed in the message.

 - You can apply more than one template to the same message.

-- Once you've applied a template to a message, you can edit that text as needed.
+- Once you've applied a template to a message, you can edit its text as needed.

-Interested in some creative ways to use digests?
+Interested in some creative ways to use templates?
 See Tips for using Templates.